loighic/loighic.github.io/_pages/macro/pt2/unemployment_1.md

 >
 > In response to survey questions, people marginally attached to the labor force indicate that they have searched for work during the prior 12 months (or since their last job if it ended within the last 12 months), but not in the most recent 4 weeks.
 Because they did not actively search for work in the last 4 weeks, they are not classified as *unemployed*.
 In other words, the marginally attached are people who say they want a job, but who have recently stopped looking for work.
 >
 > People marginally attached to the labor force also must have been available to take a job during the survey reference week, unless they were temporarily ill.
-Specifically, they are asked \"Last week, could you have started a job if one had been offered?\"
+Specifically, they are asked "Last week, could you have started a job if one had been offered?"
 >
 > The marginally attached are further divided into two subgroups: (1) discouraged workers and (2) other people marginally attached to the labor force.